Review of Mathletics - an online math practice system

-In the parent centre you can view the student's progress, change the course to some other grade level, or assign specific tasks to your child before they can go on to other features of Mathletics.
+In the parent centre you can view the student's progress, change the course to some other grade level, or assign your child specific tasks to be completed before the child is allowed to visit other features of Mathletics.

 It also includes printable resources called "Instant Workbooks".
 These aren't just a few, but DOZENS.
 At the time of this writing, the workbooks for grades 5-12 were available.
 This amounts to hundreds of pages per grade.

-I especially found the workbooks for levels F and G (grades 5 and 6) to be of exceptional quality, easily surpassing your "grocery store" math workbooks or even mediocre math curricula.
-They include some teaching and a variety of exercises, including an emphasis of exercises requiring conceptual understanding, some puzzles, games, and word problems.
-For the grades 7 and onward, the workbooks were more of a "standard" fare.
+I found the workbooks for levels F and G (grades 5 and 6) to be of exceptional quality, easily surpassing your "grocery store" math workbooks or even mediocre math curricula.
+They contain some teaching and a variety of exercises, including exercises requiring conceptual understanding, puzzles, games, and word problems.
+From grade 7 onward, the workbooks were more of a "standard" fare.

-Then, the parent centre also contains "Parent Toolkit", where you find short videos and animated examples on various math concepts,and an animated math dictionary.
-These resources SUPPORT the parent in the fact that they help him/her to actually teach the concepts.
+Then, the parent centre also contains "Parent Toolkit", where you find short videos and animated examples of various math concepts, and an animated math dictionary.
+These resources SUPPORT the parent in the fact that they help the parent to teach the concepts.

 The system also sends the parent a weekly report email.

 Overall, Mathletics is a great math website, and offers a lot.
-The different parts - the main curriculum section, the race, Rainforest Maths, printable workbooks, and animated & video examples - provide a nice mix of online (and some offline) activities for students.
+The different sections – the main curriculum, the race, Rainforest Maths, interactivities, printable workbooks, and animated & video examples – provide a nice mix of online (and some offline) activities for students.

-Mathletics would definitely be beneficial for most kids, especially in the elementary level - and I'm not just saying that because I am writing a review on it.
-I realize it is possible to practice math from math books and worksheets alone, but I have seen the benefits of a computerized environment, when rightly used.
+Mathletics would definitely be beneficial for most children, especially in the elementary level – and I'm not just saying that because I am writing a review on it.
+I realize it is possible to practice math from books and worksheets alone, but I have seen the benefits of a computerized environment when rightly used.
 These benefits lie largely in these points: